Mezzky/note-app/README.md

 Currently, two official framework and library are available:

 - ReactJs use for Website Development.
-- T a i l w i ndCSS use for styling the website.
+- T a i l w i n dCSS use for styling the website.